SarthakChelsea/PCA-Genomic-Data/README.md

-### Unsupervied and Statistical Analysis of the 1000 Genomes Project Data
+### Unsupervised and Statistical Analysis of the 1000 Genomes Project Data

 #### 1. Introduction